JeroenVanSteijn/Personal-Website/content/english.md

 I started programming when I was quite young.
 In 2009 I created my first website, but from 2014 on I started working as a developer professionally.

-I first started my professional career freelancing, under the name of Nooijen Web Solutions.
+I first started my professional career freelancing, under the name of Nooijen/Van Steijn Web Solutions together with Luciano Nooijen.
 The amount of projects grew rapidly, and soon I had to involve other freelancers to help me out.

-After a few years during which business kept growing, Jeroen, a close and supportive friend, and I decided to join forces and found an agency.
+After a few years during which business kept growing, Luciano and I decided to join forces and co-found an agency.
 We started Bytecode Digital Agency, Bytecode for short.

 #### Education

 In 2017 I finished VWO, the highest level of Dutch high school.
 Afterwards, I followed some Computer Science and Engineering courses at Delft University of Science.

-During my time as a professional, I have always been very self-tought.
-While attending University, I felt that I could achieve more learning the way I had always done.
-I decided to quit University and focus on self-education instead.

-Even though I always try to find the most practical solution, I do see the value of knowing the foundations of computer science, which are usually taught at Universities, and not just software engineering.
-For this reason I also focused a lot on algorithms and algorithm design, cryptography and datastructures.

 #### Courses